tjventurini/blog/articles/2021/2021-07-09/README.md

 ## What is the Phoenix Framework?

 Phoenix is a Framework for the Elixir language - much like [Laravel](https://larave.com) for [Php](https://php.net) - and provides you a basic application structure and lot's of tools and helper.
-That's why it is a nice starting point to start my journey 🦁
+That's why it is a nice starting point to start my journey.

 ## Installing Elixir